How to prepare for the British Canoeing Sea Kayak Leader (4-Star) Award & Course Dates

-Written by Phil Hadley, BCU Coach and 4 star Canoe and Sea Kayak assessor with additions added by Derek Hairon (2018,2019, 2020).
+Written by Phil Hadley, BCU Coach and moderate water Canoe and Sea Kayak assessor with additions added by Derek Hairon (2018,2019, 2020).

-Remember many sea kayakers attend 4 star sea kayak training courses as a means of gaining more experience of paddling in different waters and conditions.
-Training courses are not just for paddlers who plan to go for assessment.
+Remember, many sea kayakers attend the moderate water sea kayak leader training courses as a means of gaining more experience of paddling in different waters and conditions.
+Training courses are not just for paddlers who plan to go for an assessment.

-You can find more information about our 4 star sea kayak training and assessment courses as well as Coastal Navigation and Tidal Planning here.
+You can find more information about our sea kayak leader training and assessment courses as well as Coastal Navigation and Tidal Planning here.